suffolklibraries/lgc/content/collections/events/exhibition-opening-sea-swimmers-a-film-by-lynn-dennison.md

   Thsi event is run by Pier Projects Art Agenecy for more information please get in touch via:

   [https://www.pierprojects.org/](https://www.pierprojects.org/)
+accessibility_information: |-
+  - Covid-19 preventative measures in place
+  - Indoor venue
+latitude: '51.96047782549526'
+longitude: '1.3508720542788692'
+address_line_2: 'Bent Hill'
 ---
-Join us at Hamilton MAS for the opening of Lynn Dennison's film 'Sea Swimmers' with an artist introduction and refreshments.
+Come along for the opening of Lynn Dennison's film 'Sea Swimmers', with an artist introduction and refreshments, part of the Channel Festival.